anoopkcn/zenv/README.md

   rm <name|id>             De-registers the environment AND permanently deletes its
                            virtual environment directory from the filesystem.

-  python <subcommand>      Manages Python installations used by zenv:
-    install <version>      Downloads and installs a specific Python version for zenv. use <version>          Sets <version> as the pinned Python for zenv to prioritize. list                   Shows Python versions installed and managed by zenv.

   validate [config]        Validates the configuration file.
 If no arguent provided it
                            will validate the 'zenv.json' file in the current directory.
                            Reports errors with line numbers and field names if found.

   log <name|id>            Displays the setup log file for the specified environment.
                            Useful for troubleshooting setup issues.

+  python <subcommand>      Manages Python installations:
+    install <version>      Downloads and installs a specific Python version for zenv. use <version>          Sets <version> as the pinned Python for zenv to prioritize. list                   Shows Python versions installed and managed by zenv.

   version, -v, --version   Prints the installed zenv version.